Brewster River Campground

 Opportunities also abound in the area for outdoor pursuits.
 The Long Trail can be accessed at several places close to the campground, including hikes to the top of nearby Mt.
 Mansfield, the highest point in Vermont.
 Horseback riding, fishing, bicycling, and canoe/kayak outings on the Lamoille River are all available locally.

-- A large central field with a 20’x32′ timber-frame pavilion is ideal for group camping.
+- The large central field is ideal for group camping.
+(5 off river tent sites are located in this area)

 - Each campsite is about 2,500 square feet in size.
 The site includes a picnic table, a metal or stone fire ring and parking for one vehicle.

 - Our clean, modern bath house provides two lavatories, two flush toilets (in roomy stalls) and two free showers in both the men’s and women’s rooms.

 - An outdoor dishwashing sink with hot and cold water is available by the office.
 Another sink with cold water can be used for cleaning boots, clothes, etc. (Please do not wash dishes or other materials in the rest room lavatories.)

 - The pavilion was hit by a micro-burst windstorm, so it is no longer available.
 The field with picnic tables may be used by campers unless reserved by a group and posted with signs to that effect.
 The central fireplace on the field may be enjoyed responsibly, but fires must be attended by an adult and extinguished fully.